My best bear friend.

 Caves with ice in them year round provided shelter from the triple digit weather.
 Explored numerous caves and getting lost in one involved crawling on all fours out the wrong exit.

 On a warm Fourth of July weekend, some lakes remained still and frozen, while others were frequented by fly fishers and surrounded by lush green grass.

 A typical day working remotely from Lake Tahoe: an early morning hike into the mountains, many hours typing away at the local coffee shop, an evening stroll by the lake, and finally back to the campsite to make dinner over the fire.

-A tranquil stroll through the shaded redwoods after a windy drive up into the mountains.
+A summer hike through the shaded redwoods after a windy drive up into the mountains.